 And I took dance lessons until I was four.

-There was only one performance that I remember with my dance school--The Nutcracker.
+There was only one performance that I remember with my dance school--

 I remember because ...
 I ruined it.